 10) In 2009, the Oxford English Dictionary included the word Google in its listings, meaning “to use the Google search engine to obtain information on the World Wide Web.”

 11) You must have heard the phrase “a lot can happen over a coffee.”
 This case is valid for Google.
-It was the chain of meetings at Denny’s that led Google acquired YouTube.
+It was the chain of meetings at Denny’s that led Google to acquire YouTube.

 13) Google used reCAPTCHA features to help computers understand the text.
 Apparently, this is how Google translate could even read texts scanned from books.